Latfoo/scalar_field_belief/readme.md

 > `covariance_matrix` is flattened because ROS messages can only hold 1D arrays, not a real N x N grid.
 For two points, the 4 numbers come back in this order: point 1 vs point 1, point 1 vs point 2, point 2 vs point 1, point 2 vs point 2.
 With more points, the same pattern continues: the whole first row comes first, then the whole second row, and so on.

+> The response also includes `measurement_noise_variance`, the GP's likelihood noise (sigma_n^2) in the same physical units as `covariance_matrix`.
+Callers simulating a new noisy measurement at a queried pose should add this to the relevant diagonal entries before conditioning, instead of assuming their own noise value.

 ```text
 /<vehicle_name>/reset_scalar_field_belief
 ```